Loren Cunningham

-Loren Duane Cunningham (born June 30, 1935) is founder of the international Christian missionary movement Youth with a Mission (YWAM) and the University of the Nations.
-Cunningham founded YWAM in Lausanne, Switzerland in 1960 with his wife, Darlene Cunningham, at the age of 24.
-They reside in Kona, Hawaii and are members of the YWAM Global Leadership Team.
+Loren Duane Cunningham (June 30, 1935 – October 6, 2023) was an American missionary who was the founder of the international Christian missionary organization Youth With A Mission (YWAM) and the University of the Nations.
+Cunningham founded YWAM in Lausanne, Switzerland, in 1960 with his wife, Darlene Cunningham, at the age of 24.
+They resided in Kona, Hawaii, and were members of the YWAM Global Leadership Team.

 Early life

 Loren Cunningham was born on June 30, 1935, in the oil boom town of Taft, California.

 Ministry

-Youth with a Mission
+Youth With A Mission

-While traveling in the Bahamas in 1956 as part of a gospel quartet, Cunningham claims to have experienced a vision.
+While travelling in the Bahamas in 1956 as part of a gospel quartet, Cunningham claimed to have experienced a vision.
 In this vision, he described waves on the shorelines of the continents on a world map, eventually growing bigger and bigger, covering the landmass.
-He records that the waves in this vision changed to young people covering the continents, talking to people about their faith.
-This vision would inspire the beginning of Youth with a Mission four years later as a movement providing missionary opportunities for Christian youth after high school, regardless of their denomination.
+He claimed that the waves in this vision changed to young people covering the continents, talking to people about their faith.
+This vision would inspire the beginning of Youth With A Mission four years later as a movement providing missionary opportunities for Christian youth after high school, regardless of their denomination.

-He and his wife continue to have influence on the leadership of YWAM International, holding the title of Founders of the Mission.
-They are members of the YWAM Global Leadership Team and advisers to the Team 3 leadership of YWAM International.
+Cunningham and his wife continued to have influence on the leadership of YWAM International, holding the title of Founders of the Mission.
+They were members of the YWAM Global Leadership Team and advisers to the Team 3 leadership of YWAM International.